 You will have to walk about a tenth of a mile to see it.
 Squaw Tank is an old concrete wall that once served as a dam for water in the area.

 I would recommend not heading on from here if you do not have 4×4 since this portion of the drive was rougher when I went.

 The road then enters into a one-way loop that will take you alongside a mountain before arriving at Cottonwood Springs.

-Cottonwood Springs is the start of many other backcountry adventures in the park, but I didn’t do anything here when I went.
+Cottonwood Springs is the start of many backcountry adventures in the park, but I didn’t do anything there when I went.
 There are two old water tanks near the sign though.

 The road gets more narrow and rocky here as you head up the small hill to the junction with Berdoo Canyon Road.